 5) Can I study for less than 8 weeks?

 The minimum enrollment for F-1 students is 8 weeks (1 session).
 If you cannot stay inside the U.S. for 8 weeks but still need an I-20/F-1 visa, let your advisor know and we can work on an arrangement based on your case.

 6) What happens if my visa is denied?

 If your visa is denied, you may still reapply if you believe that you can provide additional evidence of ties to your home country (for example work, family, or education).
-Be careful what you post on social media as well, since they will be reviewing your accounts.
+Be mindful of what you post on social media, since they will likely be reviewing your accounts.
 Ask your NYLC advisor for assistance if you choose to reapply and if you need a new I-20 with new start date.